Boosted decision tree reweighting of simulated neutrino interactions for $O(1)$ GeV neutrino cross section measurements

 \section{Boosted Decision Tree Reweighter}

 The goal of the weighting process is to find the right multiplier for each MC event so that,

-where $w$ is the weight, and ``bin" represents a single region in a multidimensional histogram of events \cite{Rogozhnikov:2016}.
+where $w$ is the weight, and ``bin" represents a single region in a multi-dimensional histogram of events \cite{Rogozhnikov:2016}.
 If the number of dimensions is one or two, this ratio can be calculated easily by a direct comparison between regular histograms (1D or 2D).
 However, it becomes impractical for higher dimensions, such as in the application here to neutrino event generation.
-The CCQE-like \numuC events for example can have 1 $\mu^-$ and multiple nucleons in the final state, whose 3-momenta form a high dimensional set of independent variables.
+The CCQE-like \numuC events for example can have 1 $\mu^-$ and multiple nucleons in the final-state, whose 3-momenta form a high-dimensional set of independent variables.

 In this situation, the problem becomes one of identifying which regions of the multi-dimensional space are to be reweighted to get the best agreement between the weighted source distribution and the target.
 The BDT reweighter is designed to solve reweighting in a machine learning approach analogous to gradient boosting \cite{Friedman:2001}.
-Data sets of the same parameter spaces from source and target samples are prepared for training, which is an iterative process of building decision trees in sequence.
-During each iteration, a new tree is created to recursively split the source and target events into different regions at terminal nodes, also known as the leaves of the tree structure \cite{James:2023, Yann:2013}, as illustrated in Figure \ref{fig:decision-tree}.
+Data sets of the same variable spaces from source and target samples are prepared for training, which is an iterative process of building decision trees in sequence.
+During each iteration, a new tree is created to recursively split the source and target events into different regions at terminal nodes, also known as the leaves of the tree structure \cite{james2023introduction,Yann:2013}, as illustrated in Figure \ref{fig:decision-tree}.

 The splitting aims to maximize the symmetrized $\chi^2$ defined as